Xanthus1/aos_patches/README.md

 ### Balance / Fix Patches
 - [Blue Soul Damage Scale Formula Improvement](https://www.mediafire.com/file/ugqpib4zbf1fihk/BlueSoulDmgImprovement-v1.ips/file) - Changes the blue soul damage formula so that weaker souls will scale better with INT.
 Stronger souls should remain similar.
+- [Soul Containers Don't Seek](https://www.mediafire.com/file/8sfn99vbxq2o55g/SoulContainersDontSeek.ips/file) - Changes Soul containers so that the souls they drop stand still rather than seeking towards Soma.
+This is useful for the randomizer so that souls that are 'flight locked' require you to be able to fly to actually obtain them.